wwevo/7dtd-chrani-server/README.md

 and in fact hidden chat-commands. all of these are kinda required on a real world server :) My testserver doesn't have this yet, but i'm in no rush and it shouldn't be too complicated to change / add functions to accommodate Coppi's Additions.

+I've thrown the mod in there and it hides commands for now. will not hide anything on a non-coppi'd server, it won't break anything either though